 We invite artists with experience in contemporary metalsmithing and/or jewelry design to apply for our Artist-In-Residence program.
 The aim of the program is to foster creative, intellectual and professional growth for emerging and established visual artists.
 We designed the program to provide a shared creative experience that is mutually beneficial for both the artist and the School.
 Click here for more info.

 The Virginia Commission for the Arts builds and strengthens the cultural infrastructure through supporting Virginia’s individual artists, arts entrepreneurs, businesses and institutions.
 The organization provides a variety of grants throughout the year.
 Click here for more info.

 Art Works Richmond Various Dates

 Submit your artwork in our juried All Media Shows.
-Bring up to 3 pieces of artwork, any style, any medium to Art Works on the 3rd Friday and Saturday of the month, pay a small entry fee and fill out some paperwork.
-The juror (a curator, professor of art, professional artist) will pick the pieces to be in the show and the shows open on 4th Fridays.
+Bring up to 3 pieces of artwork to Art Works on the 3rd Friday and Saturday of the month.
+The juror will pick the pieces to be in the show and the shows open on 4th Fridays.
 Cash awards!
-Click here for more information.
+Click here for more info.